GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

-The spectra of all three components are well-fit with our models, resulting in low residuals and estimates of redshift, UV magnitude, UV spectral slope, line-width, and line fluxes.
+The spectra of all three components are well-fit with our models, resulting in low residuals and estimates of redshift, UV magnitude, spectral slopes, line-widths, and line fluxes.

-We are able to measure $z_{sys}$ from the R100 spectra, as well as the redshifts of the narrow ($z_{sys,N}$) and broad contributions ($z_{sys,B}$) in the R2700 spectra.
-For all components, the R100-based redshift is $>3\sigma$ higher than either of the R2700-based redshifts.
-To explain this, we note that recent NIRSpec studies using the MSA (e.g., \citealt{deug24}) have found a spectral offset between R100 and R2700 data due to NIRSpec wavelength calibration issues.
-Since this affects all NIRSpec observations, IFU data may be affected as well, as confirmed by \citet{pere24}.
-These authors prefer the R2700 redshift over the R100 redshift, based on the fact that the R2700 redshift is in better agreement with the ALMA-based redshift.
+We are able to measure $z_{\rm sys}$ from the R100 spectra, as well as the redshifts of the narrow ($z_{\rm N}$) and broad contributions ($z_{\rm B}$) in the R2700 spectra.
+For all components, the R100-based redshift is $>3\sigma$ higher than the average of the narrow and broad R2700-based redshifts ($z_{\rm R100}-z_{\rm R2700}=0.006-0.009$).
+To explain this, we note that recent NIRSpec studies using the MSA (e.g., \citealt{deug24}) have found a spectral offset between R100 and R1000 data due to NIRSpec wavelength calibration issues ($z_{\rm R100}-z_{\rm R1000}\sim 0.004-0.005$; \citealt{bunk24,deug24,jone25}).
+Since this affects all NIRSpec observations, IFU data may be affected as well, as confirmed by the NIRSpec/IFU analysis of \citet{pere24}.
+These authors measured a redshift difference between the R100 and R2700 data for Hyde ($z_{\rm R100}-z_{\rm R2700}=0.0075$), which is larger than the R100-R1000 redshift offset measured for NIRSpec/MSA observations but is comparable to our measured redshift offsets for HZ10.
+Because the R2700 redshift is in better agreement with the ALMA-based redshift, we only use redshifts based on the R2700 data in this work.